Chain-of-Insight/pop-machine-glow/README.md

 ### Introducing "proof of puzzle"...All your answers are ~~belong~~ _unknown_ to us

-PoP Machine Glow (PoPMG) is a zero knowledge encryption oracle and DApp that provides users and puzzle authors with methods to obtain verifiable proof of test completion.
-PoPMG verifies your user knows an without storing a plain text copy of those answers.
+PoP Machine Glow (PoPMG) is a zero knowledge encryption oracle and DApp that provides users and puzzle authors verifiable proof of passing a test.
+It verifies that your user knows the correct answer to a question without revealing what the question or its answers might be.

-Storage of puzzle answers is handled by the Oracle smart contract; this contract stores the Puzzle ID and its associated answers in a Michelson record type:
+Storage of puzzle answers is handled by the Oracle smart contract.
+This contract stores the Puzzle ID and its associated answers in a Michelson record type:

 Example (Ligo / Pascal)